EvansDaniel/Multithreaded-Twitter-Scraper/README.md

 Also, special thanks to <a href="https://github.com/bpb27">bpb27</a>.
 This scraper is an extension of the scraper found at <a href="https://github.com/bpb27/twitter_scraping">https://github.com/bpb27/twitter_scraping</a>.
 I have added parallelization to gathering tweet details, comment scraping, tweet statistic scraping (such as number of likes), and, since the program uses a lot of virtual memory, I have added checks for memory availabilty.
 Each thread will create a JSON file and exports the current tweet details when memory is low.

-Timings and Speed Up due to parallelization of scraper (y axis for timings is in seconds):
+Timings and speed up due to parallelization of scraper (y axis for timings is in seconds):

 ![Twitter Scraping Timings and Speed Ups](http://hive.sewanee.edu/evansdb0/Twitter_Speedups.png)